Pieloth/Asus-G713PV-fix-media-powersettings/README.md

 ### Option 1: Executable (`.exe`)
 1. Download the latest `fix_media_powersettings.exe` from the [Releases](../../releases) page and place it in some folder.
 2. Right-click and **Run as Administrator** (or accept the UAC prompt).
-3. The script applies the fix immediately and configures the automated Task Scheduler entry.
+3. The script applies the fix immediately and configures the automated Task Scheduler entries.

 > [!NOTE]
 > The Task Scheduler entry updates the .exe location automatically.
 Just rerun the .exe if moved to another folder.